marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	Currency of the prices and minimum, maximum and decimal places can be specified here.

 maximum quantity
-	Maximum quantity a subject is allowed to possess limits how many items can be bought.
+	Maximum quantity a subject is allowed to possess.
+Limits how many items can be bought.

 products
 	You can specify a name (or a small image) and the initial amount of the good (e.g. the seller has 1 unit, the buyer 0 units).